• Produktbild: Nuclei in the Cosmos

 Verfassen Sie die erste Bewertung zu diesem Artikel

-Helfen Sie anderen Kund*innen durch Ihre Meinung
+Helfen Sie anderen Kundinnen und Kunden durch Ihre Meinung.

-Unsere Kundinnen und Kunden meinen
+Kundinnen und Kunden meinen

-• Nuclei in the Cosmos
+• Produktbild: Nuclei in the Cosmos

 • Experimental Determination of Stellar Reaction Rates.- 1.
 Introduction.- 2.
 Direct Measurements.- 3.
 Indirect Approaches.- 4.
 Reactions Involving Radioactive Nuclides.- References.- Radioactive Ion Beams in Nuclear Astrophysics.- 1.
 Introduction.- 2.
 Interest of Radioactive Ion Beams in Nuclear Astrophysics.- 2.1 Nuclear Reactions of Astrophysical Interest Involving Radioactive Nuclei.- 2.2 Indirect Methods.- 2.3 Radioactive Ion Beams Versus Radioactive Targets.- 2.4 Remarks.- 3.
 Production of Radioactive Ion Beams.- 3.1 The Two Methods.- 3.2 Radioactive Ion Beams Produced by the Two-Accelerator Method.- 3.3 Proposals for RIB Production by the Two-Accelerator Method.- 4.
 Special Experimental Techniques in Nuclear Astrophysics Using Radioactive Ion Beams.- 4.1 Introduction.- 4.2 Targets.- 4.3 On-line Detectors.- 4.4 Off-line Detectors.- 5.
 Conclusions.- References.- Direct Reaction Mechanism in Astrophysically Relevant Processes.- 1.
 Introduction.- 2.
 Qualitative Features of Nuclear Reaction Mechanisms.- 3.
 Nuclear Reactions in Astrophysical Scenarios.- 4.
 Optical Potentials.- 5.
 Theoretical Descriptions of Direct Reactions.- 6.
 Examples.- 6.1 Transfer Reactions with Non-resonant Behaviour.- 6.2 Transfer Reactions with Resonant Behaviour.- 6.3 Direct Capture.- 7.
 Summary.- Acknowledgements.- References.- Nuclear Reaction Rates — from Laboratory Experiments and in the Stellar Plasma.- 1.
 Introduction.- 2.
 Theoretical Models for Extrapolating Measured Data.- 2.1 Example: The 12C(?,?)16O E1 Capture Reaction.- 2.2 The 12C(?,?)16O E2 Capture at Astrophysical Energies.- 3.
 Electron Screening in Laboratory Experiments.- 4.
 Screening Effects in the Plasma.- References.- Abundances in Galaxies.- 1.
 Introduction.- 2.
 Big Bang Nucleosynthesis and Light Element Abundances.- 3.
 Abundance Trends Between and Across Galaxies.- 4.
 Stellar Populations in Our Galaxy.- 5.
 Differential Abundance Variations Among Elements.- References.- Nuclei in Cosmic Rays.- 1.
 Introduction.- 2.
 Techniques for Measuring Composition from Satellites and Balloons.- 2.1 Electronic Detectors: The “Chicago Egg”.- 2.2 An Emulsion Experiment: JACEE.- 3.
 Results of Satellite and Balloon Experiments.- 4.
 How to Measure Cosmic Ray Composition above 1015 eV.- 4.1 Outline of Extensive Air Showers.- 4.2 Extensive Air Shower Properties Sensitive to Primary Particle Mass.- 4.3 A Proposed Experiment: KASCADE.- 5.
 Summary.- References.- Primordial Nucleosynthesis: Beyond the Standard Model.- 1.
 Introduction.- 2.
 Standard Primordial Nucleosynthesis.- 3.
 Observational Tests of the Standard Model.- 3.1 Helium.- 3.2 Lithium.- 4.
 The QCD Phase Transition.- 5.
 Neutrinos in the Early Universe.- 5.1 Sterile Neutrinos.- 5.2 Neutrino Oscillations.- 6.
 Cosmic Strings.- 7.
 Conclusions.- References.- Production of Heavy Elements in Inhomogeneous Cosmologies.- 1.
 Introduction.- 2.
 The QCD Transition in the Early Universe.- 3.
 The Standard Big Bang.- 4.
 Inhomogeneous Big Bang Scenarios.- 4.1 Light Element Production.- 4.2 The Formation of Heavy Elements.- 5.
 Computational Method.- 5.1 Inhomogeneous Big Bang in a Two Zone Model.- 5.2 The Nuclear Network.- 5.3 Important Reaction Rates and Their Determination.- 6.
 Results.- Acknowledgements.- References.- The s-Process: Branchings and Chronometers.- 1.
 Introduction.- 2.
 Chronometers — Models and Reality.- 3. s-Process Concepts.- 3.1 The Classical Approach.- 3.2 Stellar s-Process Models.- 4. s-Process Time Scales.- 4.1 Helium Shell Burning.- 4.2 Remixing to the Interstellar Medium and the Age of the Galaxy.- 4.3 Summary of Potential Chronometers.- 5.
 Selected Examples.- 5.1 176Lu — a Defect Cosmic Clock.- 5.2 The Branchings at 185W and 186Re — Neutron Density and r-Process Age.- 6.
 Conclusions.- References.- Beta Decay Far from Stability and Double Beta Decay, and Consequences for Astrophysics.- 1.
 Introduction.- 2.
 Calculations of Beta Decay Properties of Nuclei Far from Stability.- 2.1 Half-lives.- 2.2 ?-Delayed Fission and ?-Delayed Neutron Emission.- 3.
 Beta Decay Far from Stability and the Astrophysical r-Process.- 3.1 Synthesis of Heavy Elements in the Universe.- 4.
 The r-Process and the Age of the Universe.- 5.
 Age of the Universe, Cosmology and Neutrino Mass.- 6.
 Double Beta Decay and Neutrino Mass.- 6.1 Neutrino Mass and Particle Theories (GUTs, SUSYs).- 6.2 Double Beta Decay and Neutrino Mass.- 7.
 Conclusion.- References.